 What is a good NPA?

-No bank wants an NPA on its books, but sometimes it is unavoidable when economic cycle worsens.
-Still anything below 1% would be considered good management.
+No bank wants an NPA on its books, but sometimes it is unavoidable when the economic cycle worsens.
+Still, anything below 1% would be considered good management.
 Private Banks such as HDFC Bank consistently maintain low NPAs.